dmalt/src_plotting/README.md

 ## Workflow

 Functions in this package work with brainstorm-generated brain surfaces.
-One can either export those surfaces from brainstorm to a MATLAB variable or use .mat files with previously saved surfaces.
+You can either export those surfaces from brainstorm to a MATLAB variable or use .mat files with previously saved surfaces.

 High resolution surfaces must have at least ~1e5 vertices for smooth data plotting.